 Sand for a perfect epoxy resin piece.

-Next, we got the grit out starting with 60 grit sandpaper and then went all the way up to 1000, just to make this epoxy piece shiny and smooth.
+Next, we got the grit out starting with 60 grit sandpaper and then went all the way up to 1000, a perfect way to make epoxy shiny smooth.
 It’s very important to do this, that way there’s no imperfections on your project when it’s flood coat time.

 Imperfections are unwanted when doing resin flood coats, because you’ll have to do multiple coats to get it right.
 If you get it done right the first time, you’ll save yourself some extra epoxy!

 Then, we went ahead and threw on a classic chamfered beveled edge, just adding to the clean and crisp look.